teaching-data-science/intro2ml/chapters/chapter04.md

   </h2>
   <p class="de526628">
   <a class="_46224d00 _7e2d93b5" href="/chapter04-04-evaluation-measuresclassificationroc"> From the confusion matrix, we can calculate a variety of "ROC" metrics.
-Among others, we will explain True Positive Rate, Negative Predictive Value and the F1-Measure.</a>
+Among others, we will explain true positive rate, negative predictive value and the F1-Measure.</a>
   </p>
 </section>